lyraatlas/alembic.web/README.md

 This will run it in the background use the one above if you want to see logs from mongo which can be useful for figuring out what's going on.
 `docker run -p 27017:27017 -d --name lyram mongo`

+I wonder if I need or want the alembic-development end.
+"mongoConnectionString": "mongodb://localhost:27017/alembic-development"

 # Linux Cheat Sheet

 To copy out to the server.
 You run this directly from a local console.
 Don't log into the server.